leangjia/blender_docs/trunk/blender_docs/manual/modeling/meshes/editing/edge/screw.rst

 #.
 Change the view from *User Orthographic* to *Front Orthographic*, using the shortcut :kbd:`Numpad1`.
    You will see the X (red) and Z (blue) coordinate lines.
 #.
 In case you have moved the cursor by clicking anywhere in the screen, again place the cursor at the Center,
-   using the shortcut :kbd:`Shift-S` choosing *Cursor to Center* or the Transform panel, placing the cursor at (0, 0, 0) typing directly into the Cursor 3D Location.
+   using the shortcut :kbd:`Shift-S` choosing *Cursor to World Origin* or the Transform panel, placing the cursor at (0, 0, 0) typing directly into the Cursor 3D Location.
 #.
 Add a circle using shortcut :kbd:`Shift-A` :menuselection:`--> Mesh --> Circle`.
 #.
 Rotate this circle using the shortcut :kbd:`R X 9 0` and :kbd:`Return`.